 came about as an answer to World

-just washed the dirt off and what was left was the ore.
+they come from a Valles Mines deposit, you just wash the clay off and what is left is the ore.
 Unfortunately, in

 report, page 2 of 6).

 Because it resembled red clay, was very similar in weight, and bonded when wet to the